 top of page

-• What should I feed my Miniature Australian Shepherd puppy?
+• What should I feed my new Miniature Australian Shepherd puppy?

 We use Purina Pro Plan dry puppy food.

-• How can I train my new puppy?
+• How can I effectively train my new puppy and establish good behavior early on?

 Start with basic obedience training and socialization.
 Consider enrolling in a puppy kindergarten class for professional guidance and to help your puppy interact with other dogs.
 We also recommend Baxter & Bella online training program.